-California mom wanted in murder of 7-year-old boy found dead near Las Vegas hiking trail
+California mom arrested in Denver after her 7-year-old son found dead near Las Vegas hiking trail, police say

 Moreno Rodriguez’s vehicle was then seen traveling on I-70 near Grand Junction, Colorado, on May 29.
 Moreno Rodriguez was last seen in the vehicle on May 31, when she arrived at a Denver-area hotel and checked into a room by herself.

-Investigators have asked employees of hotels or motels in the Las Vegas valley to check their registries on the days of May 27 and 28 to see if Moreno Rodriguez checked into their establishments.
+Investigators had asked employees of hotels or motels in the Las Vegas valley to check their registries on the days of May 27 and 28 to see if Moreno Rodriguez checked into their establishments.

 The Las Vegas homicide section can be reached by email at homicide@lvmpd.com.
 Anonymous tips can be provided by contacting Crime Stoppers by phone at 702-385-5555 or online at www.crimestoppersofnv.com.